Sarah is one of those more than generous people that is always quick to offer advice and guidance whenever someone asks for it.

 I’ve been working for myself since 2013, but in the past three years, I’ve focused on white papers and other kinds of content in human resources, retail, and higher education spaces.

-I write about the personal side of freelancing at Five Figure Writer.
-But my passion project is the B2B Writing Institute.
+My passion project is the B2B Writing Institute.
 There’s a real need for B2B writers who know what they’re doing.
 I want to help the next generation of B2B writers get ready to meet that need.

 What got you into freelancing?
 Was it what you expected?